 Native American population: 126,708

-North Carolina, despite its noteworthy Native American population, is home to just one federally recognized tribe—the Eastern Band of Cherokee Indians.
+North Carolina, despite its noteworthy Native American population, is home to just one tribe that's federally recognized—the Eastern Band of Cherokee Indians.
 That tribe once oversaw a landmass of roughly 140,000 square miles, spanning eight states.
-Today, North Carolina boasts the largest Native American population east of the Mississippi.
+Today, North Carolina boasts the largest Native population east of the Mississippi.

 Native American population: 144,993